digiltd/oh-rtd-test/pilight-Binding.md

 pilight is a cheap way to control 'Click On Click Off' devices.
 You can do this for example by using a Raspberry Pi and a cheap 433Mhz transceiver off eBay, plus an optional band pass filter.

-Currently, only switches and dimmers are supported by this binding.
+Currently, switches, dimmers and string and number items are supported by this binding.

 ### Installation